-These two main tax drawbacks could potentially wipe out any short-term mortgage interest relief savings.
-You also need to bear in mind:
+These two tax drawbacks could potentially wipe out any savings from claiming interest tax relief on your finance costs.

 - The mortgage.
-Because you're transferring the property from yourself to a company, the company will probably need a commercial mortgage, which is likely to charge a higher interest rate than your current mortgage.
+The company that will own the property will probably need a commercial mortgage, which is likely to charge a higher interest rate than your current mortgage.

 - The ownership.
 Once the property is in a limited company, it is owned by the company.
 If something happens to the company, all its assets will be exposed including the property.

-But there are some situations where transferring to a limited company could make sense:
+There are some situations where transferring to a limited company could make sense: